ingo/ingo.github.io/_recipes/lavender_blackberry_mead.md

 category: Beverages
 description: A delightful mead recipe combining floral lavender and juicy blackberries, contributed by Bill Savage, a former head brewer at Wild Blossom Meadery in Chicago.
-  The mead uses wildflower honey as a base along with lavender flowers and tips and blackberries during fermentation to create a unique, aromatic and slightly tart finished mead.
 image: lavender_blackberry_mead.jpg
 original_title: "Bill Savage\u2019s Lavender-Blackberry Mead Recipe"
 size: 5 gallons